School Time Safety

 - Drive slowly and anticipate pedestrian traffic

-- Take extra time to actively look for kids at intersections, on medians and on curbs.
+- Take the extra time to actively look for kids at intersections, on medians, and on curbs.

-- Stay back from busses when loading and unloading allowing extra space between you and the bus.
-Turn on your emergency blinkers when stopped behind a bus loading or unloading.
+- Stay back from buses when loading and unloading allowing extra space between you and the bus.
+Turn on emergency blinkers when stopped behind a bus loading or unloading.

 - Anticipate the unexpected.
 We never know what to anticipate from a child.
 They may dart in and out of traffic without looking.

-- Wait your turn, dont become impatient, allow extra time when dropping off or picking up your children at school.
-There are a large amount of vehicles and children in a small area.
+- Wait your turn, dont become impatient, allow extra time when dropping off or picking up children at school.
+There are a large number of vehicles and children in a small area.
 Even the slowest or smallest collision can cause a significant injury to a child.

 - Watch those school speed zones.
 Not only for safety sake but for the sake of your wallet as well.
 We encourage officers to be proactive in school zones to ensure the safety of the children.